jexela/Distance-Vector-Routing-With-SQL/README.md

 ## Distance Vector Routing with SQL

--Author: Alexej Onken
+Author: Alexej Onken

--University: University of Tuebingen
+University: University of Tuebingen

--Program: Computer Science Master's degree
+Program: Computer Science Master's degree

--Course: SQL is a Programming Language
+Course: SQL is a Programming Language

 This repository contains the SQL code and related files for my article on Distance Vector Routing with SQL.